WHAT ARE HALLUCINOGENS?

-Hallucinogens are a type of “psychedelic” drug that affects the way people see, feel, taste, hear or smell.
-They also affect mood and thoughts in individuals who use it.
-Hallucinogens typically refer to drugs such as PCP, cannabis, LCD, mescaline, ketamine, psilocybin, salvia and many others.
-When hallucinogen drugs are taken in high doses they can cause some unwanted effects such as seeing or hearing things that are not really there or known as “hallucinations.”
-The common ways that hallucinogens are taken are eaten, brewed in a tea or drink, ingested from fresh plants or used in syrups, tablets or gel capsules.
+Hallucinogens are a type of “psychedelic” drug that affects the way people see, feel, taste, hear, or smell.
+They also affect the mood and thoughts of individuals who use it.
+Hallucinogens typically refer to drugs such as PCP, cannabis, LCD, mescaline, ketamine, psilocybin, salvia, and many others.
+When hallucinogen drugs are taken in high doses, they can cause some unwanted effects, such as seeing or hearing things that are not really there or known as “hallucinations.”
+The common ways that hallucinogens are taken are eaten, brewed in a tea or drink, ingested from fresh plants, or used in syrups, tablets, or gel capsules.

-Research shows that in past times, hallucinogens were drugs that were used during certain religious, spiritual, or medicinal ceremonies during the 1960’s and 1970’s.
-Hallucinogen drug use was considered a symbol of the counterculture among younger adults in North America and Europe.
+Research shows that people have a long history of using these dissociative drugs.
+Hallucinogens were drugs that were used during certain medicinal, spiritual, or religious ceremonies during the 1960s and 1970s.
+Hallucinogen drug use was considered a symbol of the counterculture among young adults in North America and Europe.
 In the 1990s, hallucinogen use was linked to the “rave” scene.

 Types of Hallucinogens